We Are The Preferred Braces Provider in Holly Springs

 Clear Ceramic Braces

-Ceramic braces are made of translucent (clear) material.
-They are most popular with adult patients, due to their cosmetic appeal.
+These are most popular with adult patients, due to their cosmetic appeal.
 The only drawback to clear ceramic brackets is that they are more fragile, and the elastic ties can discolor between orthodontic visits.

 The Invisalign System is a series of clear overlay templates—called aligners—that have been generated by computer simulation to gradually move the teeth.
 This system is available to adult patients with certain orthodontic bite problems.
 Click here for more information about the Invisalign system.